-Clinical trials that investigate interventions on physical activity often use accelerometers to measure step count at a very granular level, often in 5-second epochs.
+Clinical trials that investigate physical activity interventions often use accelerometers to measure step count at a very granular level, for example in 5-second epochs.
 Participants typically wear the accelerometer for a week-long period at baseline, and for one or more week-long follow-up periods after the intervention.
-The data is usually aggregated to provide daily or weekly step counts for the primary analysis.
+The data is aggregated to provide daily or weekly step counts for the primary analysis.
 Missing data are common as participants may not wear the device as per protocol.
-Approaches to handling missing data in the literature have largely defined missingness on the day level using a threshold on daily wear time, which leads to loss of information on the time of day when data are missing.
-We propose an approach to identifying and classifying missingness at the finer epoch-level, and then present two approaches to handling missingness.
-Firstly, we present a parametric approach which takes into account the number of missing epochs per day.
-Secondly, we describe a non-parametric approach to Multiple Imputation (MI) where missing periods during the day are replaced by donor data from the same person where possible, or data from a different person who is matched on demographic and physical activity-related variables.
-Our simulation studies comparing these approaches in a number of settings show that the non-parametric approach leads to estimates of the effect of treatment that are least biased while maintaining small standard errors.
-We illustrate the application of these different MI strategies to the analysis of the 2017 PACE-UP Trial.
-The proposed framework of classifying missingness and applying MI at the epoch-level is likely to be applicable to a number of different outcomes and data from other wearable devices.
+Approaches to handling missing data in the literature have defined missingness on the day level using a threshold on daily weartime, which leads to loss of information on the time of day when data are missing.
+We propose an approach to identifying and classifying missingness at the finer epoch-level and present two approaches to handling missing epochs per day.
+Secondly, we describe a non-parametric approach which accounts for the number of missing epochs per day.
+Secondly, we describe a non-parametric approach where missing periods during the day are replaced by donor data from the same person where possible, or data from a different person who is matched on demographic and physical activity-related variables.
+Our simulation studies show that the non-parametric approach leads to estimates of the effect of treatment that are least biased while maintaining small standard errors.
+We illustrate the application of these different multiple imputation strategies to the analysis of the 2017 PACE-UP trial.
+The proposed framework is likely to be applicable to other digital health outcomes and to other wearable devices.